micro-lc/react-stencil-template/README.md

 ## Preview Stencil components

-To preview Stencil components you can run: `yarn lint dev`.
+To preview Stencil components you can run: `yarn stencil start`.
 This will spin up a dev server on `localhost:3000`.

 To insert and configure multiple Web Components you can edit the `index.html` file inside the `packages/stencil` folder.